Sakshi-Ekka/OK_Not-OK/README.md

-It detects the movement of the fingers of the hand and tell whether it is a "OK" or "Not OK" sign.
+It detects the movement of the hand in real-time and displays whether it is a "OK" or "Not OK" sign.